Mike Cortese

 Council Member

-Council member dedicated to honoring community contributions and enhancing public infrastructure.
+Council member focused on honoring community contributions and enhancing public safety in Nashville.

 Legislative style

-Proactive sponsor of resolutions recognizing individuals and community contributions, with a focus on public infrastructure improvements.
+Proactive sponsor of resolutions honoring individuals and addressing public safety and infrastructure issues.

 - •Resolution honoring the life and legacy of the Reverend Dr. Bernard Lafayette, Jr.